sid2787/GUI-Based-Network-Port-Scanner/README.md

 # Network Port Scanner - GUI Based

-This project is a simple GUI-based port scanner tool written in Python.
+This project is an intuitive GUI-based port scanner tool written in Python.
 It allows users to scan a specified range of ports on a target host, save the scan results, and send the results via email.
 The tool uses multi-threading to perform fast scans and provides real-time updates through the GUI.

 ## Features